 Business Owners in Vancouver

-Financial Planning for Business Owners in Vancouver
+Financial Planning for Business Owners in Canada

 Business owners face a financial planning challenge that most advisors aren't equipped to handle: the majority of your net worth is tied up in a single illiquid asset (the business.
 The decisions you make inside that business have tax consequences that ripple through your personal finances for decades.
 How you pay yourself, how you hold retained earnings, whether you need a holding company, how you protect the business from personal liability, and how you eventually exit) these are interconnected decisions that need to be planned as a system.
 That's what Ocean 6 does for business owners.